 While TV advertising remain a key channel for information distribution in South Asia, women displayed indifference and lack of interest during TV commercial breaks, displaying a cross screen behaviour — paying more attention to social channels.
-The campaign overcame the clutter and increased brand engagement within the target audience through real-time, TV ad sync with digital advertising.
+The campaign overcame the clutter and increased brand engagement within the target audience through real-time, TV ad sync advertising.

 Thums Up leveraged contextual ads placements to target millennial buyers engaged in adventure and thrill seeking activities.
 For the campaign, SilverPush contextually targeted users consuming video content around extreme adventure sports, through AI powered object and emotion detection capabilities.
 This maximized brand engagement exactly at the moment consumers were engaging with their interests, and not based on past viewing habits.